nendotools/touchview/README.md

 # Issues

 - `LOW` : Quadview breaks space_data bindings for locking viewport
-- `HIGH` : Need better coverage for edit modes in ops and gizmos

 > Please [report any issues](https://github.com/nendotools/touchview/issues) you find and I'll do my best to address them.